-The similar result is observed at $T_\mathrm{c0} = T_\mathrm{c3}$, as shown in Figure~\ref{figure_num_2}.
-The same picture is also appeared for the other TiN samples (see the Supplemental material~\cite{Suppl_Data} for details).
-Thus, it is necessary to account the role of other mechanisms in the RT broadening in epitaxial TiN films.
+A similar result is observed for $T_\mathrm{c0} = T_\mathrm{c3}$, as shown in figure~\ref{figure_num_2}.
+The same picture is also observed for other TiN samples (for details, see the supplementary material~\cite{Suppl_Data}).
+We also evaluate the MT and DOS contributions in comparison with the experimental data on TiN films.
+The previous results show that a small amount of surface magnetic disorder suppresses superconductivity at lower film thicknesses~\cite{Saveskul}.
+Using the Abrikosov-Gorkov theory~\cite{AG61}, we estimate a spin-flip scattering time $\tau_\mathrm{s} = 6$\,ps for the sample B1.
+This value of $\tau_\mathrm{s}$ is the shortest time among all the inelastic scattering times.
+These times also contribute to the total dephasing time $\tau_{\phi}$ in the MT term.
+Figure~\ref{figure_num_2}(b) illustrates the temperature dependence of resistance for B1 in comparison to the total effect from AL, MT, and DOS contributions (shown by the red dashed line).
+It can be noted that these fluctuations have a minimal impact on the $R(T)$ dependence.
+Therefore, it is important to consider the role of other factors in the broadening of the RT in epitaxial TiN films.